trampgeek/moodle-qtype_coderunner/Readme.md

 code in a subprocess and then grade the output.

-A per-test template grader for the student square root question, which tests the student's *student_sqrt* function with 1000 random numbers in the range 0 to 1000, might be as follows:
+A per-test template grader for the student square root question, which tests the student's *my_sqrt* function with 1000 random numbers in the range 0 to 1000, might be as follows:

         import subprocess, json, sys